ykonstant1/Synthesis/documentation.md

 ### D. Higher order constructs

-This is the most useful class of functions defined by Synthesis.
-These operators take other functions (either user-defined or predefined in synth), literals and lambdas, and apply them to the buffer contents.
+This class of functions forms the core of Synthesis.
+They take other functions (either user-defined or predefined in synth), literals and lambdas, and apply them to the buffer contents.
 The general template is:

 ```
 higher_order_function [optional alphanumeric parameters] function